Art Blocks Project

 Our whole-school Utopia Week was inspired by Margaret Cavendish's book The Blazing Worlds.
 See the short film we made about it HERE

-See photos from our recent performance of Macbeth at Northern Stage here
+See photos from our performance of Macbeth at Northern Stage here

 During the spring term, teachers Kathryn Cowen, Katherine Hill, and the Year Five children investigated events on the Western Front 100 years ago.
 They focused on connections between Newcastle and the awesome German Spring Offensive in March 1918.
 They discovered that was the month that Britain almost lost the war - and Heaton men were in the thick of the fighting.
 Find out more by clicking here.